Insights on how to execute a better tech M&A transaction, from our CEO Mark Miller

 3. How do you think about the “right” time to buy a company?
 Given the COVID-19 impacts, has this changed?

 For many companies we’ve acquired, we’ve had relationships with them for years.
-Generally, timing of a sale is because something’s happening in their life, or it's because they need to get some help taking the business to the next level and want to preserve the legacy.
+Generally, the timing of a sale is because something’s happening in their life, or it's because they need to get some help taking the business to the next level and want to preserve the legacy.

 Generally, we find that the decision to sell isn't because of market conditions.